 Knowing this gives clarity to many of the reasons behind the ways that I think—the way that I do.
 Not that it gives them justification, but it does provide a little clarity.
 It's knowing that there is a system of thinking that's thousands of years old, which has been contemplating how we live in the world and how our different personalities and energies can be used to make a whole community in this world.”

-Marine scenes and aquatic motifs—the symbolic boat imagery, Malaga Island figures evoking Yoruban figures who govern waters, and cowries and other shells—constitute an African-influenced, marine sensibility in his work.
+Marine scenes and aquatic motifs— symbolic boat imagery, Malaga Island figures evoking Yoruban figures who govern waters, and cowries and other shells—constitute an African-influenced, marine sensibility in his work.
 Maine’s Malaga Island was once home to a mixed-race community, including many African Americans, from the mid-1800s until they were forcibly removed in 1912.

-Minter is currently working on a book that features his work in dialogue with the work of historian/anthropologist Rachel Elizabeth Harding.
-“This book will encompass all the themes we've highlighted in our collaborative journey over the years.
+The Minter-Harding co-authored book will, he says, “encompass all the themes we've highlighted in our collaborative journey over the years.
 It involves discussing the work, her writings, and pairing pieces together to create a walk-through of our collaboration.”

 When I pointed out the repetition of the word “metaphor,” Minter clarified: “I think of the ways in which we expand on the metaphor outside of the piece of work that generates it.
 How one metaphor can lead to another.
 Similar to the way the removal of the black and mixed-race families on Malaga Island here is a macrocosm of the removal and destruction of black communities all over the South during that same period.
 The metaphor can expand to talk about what was going on in the whole country at that time.”